Fantom-foundation/Tosca/BUILD.md

 ### Fuzzing Evm.StepN interface

-The ct Evm.StepN interface is used to evaluate one N instructions in different EVM implementations.
+The ct Evm.StepN interface is used to evaluate N instructions in different EVM implementations.
 There are 2 Fuzzer tests against this interface:

 - Crash test: FuzzLfvm will execute instructions one at the time looking for a panic. ```make fuzz-lfvm```
 - Differential test: FuzzDifferentialLfvmVsGeth ```make fuzz-lfvm-diff```